inet-framework/inet/showcases/wireless/sensornetwork/doc/index.rst

 slots are occupied.
 All nodes wake up at the beginning of each time slot.
 If there is no transmission, the time slot is assumed to be empty (not owned by any nodes), and the nodes go back to sleep.
-If there is a transmission, after receiving the control message, nodes that are not the recipient go back to sleep.
-The recipient node and the sender node goes back to sleep after receiving/sending the transmission.
+If there is a transmission, upon receiving the control message, nodes that are not the intended recipient go back to sleep.
+The recipient node and the sender node go back to sleep after receiving/sending the transmission.
 Only one message can be sent in each time slot.
 In the first five timeframes, the network is set up and no data packets are sent.
 The network is set up by nodes claiming a time slot.
 They send a control message in the time slot